2006–07 Eredivisie

 The 2006–07 Eredivisie season began on August 18, 2006.
 The season saw PSV Eindhoven quickly building a gap with the other teams.
 After 20 matches, the club was 11 points ahead of AZ and 12 points ahead of Ajax.
 The lead quickly dissipated in the 13 matches that followed.
 A draw of PSV at FC Utrecht in the penultimate round saw AZ and Ajax catching up.
 The three clubs were all on 72 points from 33 matches, with the AZ on top due to goal difference.

 Ajax were second, PSV were third.
 AZ suffered a shock defeat at league minnows Excelsior Rotterdam in the final round, playing with 10 men after 15 minutes in the game.
-Ajax won 0–2 at Willem II, and PSV beat Vitesse 5–1.
+Ajax won 0–2 against Willem II, and PSV beat Vitesse 5–1.
 PSV and Ajax both finished on 75 points, but PSV finished first due to a better goal difference (+50, against +49 for Ajax) to end one of the most exciting and closest title races in many years.